 A weft is a process of stitched strands of synthetic or real hair as a means of preparing it to be attached to your head.
-Strands of Hair prepped in this way is used when doing hair sewing/weaving, keratin technique, or used with clips.
+Strands of hair prepped in this way is used when doing hair sewing/weaving, keratin technique, or used with clips.
 Best results are from double stitch wefts that reduce the chance of hair shedding.

 Yaki hair refers to a particular type of hair used in extensions, weaves, closures, wigs, and hairpieces.
-Unlike Remi hair, which refers to hair that goes through a specific type of harvesting process, Yaki hair refers specifically to a hair texture that resembles the relaxed
+Unlike Remi hair, which refers to hair that goes through a specific type of harvesting process, Yaki hair refers specifically to a hair texture that resembles the relaxed.

 Another difference is that Remi hair is most often harvested from a single source allowing the cuticles to be kept intact, Yaki hair, can, in fact, be Remi, other human hair, or synthetic.

-This hair type is Yaki’s answer to Silky Straight, same great look with a little more texture.
+This hair type is Yaki’s answer to Silky Straight, the same great look with a little more texture.

 Popular Hair Extensions Styles